MinaProtocol/mina/src/app/rosetta/README.md

 ## Future Work and Known Issues

-- On a live network, you must _sync your archive node_ if you join the network after the genesis block.
+- On a live network, in order to work with historical data, you must _sync your archive node_ if you join the network after the genesis block.
+Some Rosetta endpoints depend on this functionality.
 Instructions to be provided.
 - On devnet, there are still a handful of edge cases preventing full reconcilliation that are being worked through
 - There are several references to "coda" instead of the new name "mina"
 - Not fully robust to crashes on adversarial input